WalterNyeko/andela-stackoverflow-lite-back/README.md

 GitHub was used to help track the different versions of the project.

 ## Authors
-1. Walter Nyeko, under supervision of Hadijah Kyampeire
+1. Walter Nyeko, under supervision of Patrick Walukaga
 ## License
 1. This project is licensed under the Andela License